ClDaly2904/portfolio-project-1-html-css/docs/README.md

 - To encourage the users to explore these different practices
 - To educate the user as to what these methods are, how they can benefit them and how to do them
 - To provide further resources by giving links to equipment and sites where they can find groups to join
-- To provide a contact information so that the user can reach out if they wish to do so
+- To provide contact information so that the user can reach out if they wish to do so
-- To encourage the user to sign up to receive a monthly newsletter from Release, and be able to give their preference as what they would like to hear about
+- To encourage the user to sign up to receive a monthly newsletter from Release, and be able to give their preference as   to what they would like to hear about

 When planning Release's website, I had to consider how I was going to achieve both the above aims for the user, and for the organisation.
 This led to the creation of all the features found in the Features section.